-Contractor shall comply with all DHCS DMC-ODS mandated reporting requirements, and is required to inform BHRS QM and BHRS Program Analyst within forty-eight (48) hours after an occurrence, of the following:
+Contractor is required to inform BHRS QM and BHRS Program Analyst within forty-eight (48) hours after an occurrence, of the following:

 - i.
 Leadership or staffing changes. - ii.
-Organizational and/or corporate structure changes (example: conversion to non-profit status). - iii.
-Changes in the type of services being provided at that location; day treatment or medication support services when medications are administered or dispensed from the provider site.
+Organizational and/or corporate structure changes (example: conversion to non-profit status).